 And I managed to snap a few more photos, before I headed into a bar for a drink.

 In the bar, I met a handsome and charming man who we’ll call “X.” X and I ended up chatting for a good hour, and then we went to dinner where we had more incredible food.
 Later we took a stroll around the French Quarter.
-I then dropped off X at his house, and the returned to my hotel where I collapsed, exhausted but deliriously happy.
+I then dropped off X at his house, and then returned to my hotel where I collapsed, exhausted but deliriously happy.

 Today we drive to Houston.
 Saludos!